A visual introduction to information theory

 \textbf{Figure \ref{channel_source_matching}} shows an example of the differences in information transmission that occur when matching different source distributions to different channels.
-There are two noisy channels \figrefsub{channel_source_matching}{a}: The first channel (the ``symmetric channel") has inputs that are all equally noisy and all have outputs that overlap equally.
-The second channel (the ``asymmetric channel") also has equally noisy inputs, but their outputs are not equally overlapping with one another: it has two pairs of inputs whose outputs overlap less with each other than do the outputs within each pair.
+There are two noisy channels \figrefsub{channel_source_matching}{a}: The first channel (the ``symmetric channel") has inputs that all have equally noisy outputs that overlap equally.
+The second channel (the ``asymmetric channel") also has inputs with equally noisy outputs, but those outputs are not equally overlapping with one another: it has two pairs of inputs whose outputs overlap less with each other than do the outputs within each pair.

 There are also two different sources with the same entropy \figrefsub{channel_source_matching}{b}.
-The first source (the ``symmetric source") has three equally probably outcomes, while the second source (the ``asymmetric source") has two more probable and two less probable outcomes.
+The first source (the ``symmetric source") has three equally probable outcomes, while the second source (the ``asymmetric source") has two more probable and two less probable outcomes.
 For channels and sources with a small number of states such as the ones shown here, the optimal encoder can be found by exhaustively searching all possible ways of mapping messages to channel inputs.